gfranko/amdclean/README.md

 6. Verify that the minified output file has been updated in `build/amdclean.min.js`
 7. Send the PR!

-**Note:** There is a gulp `watch` set up called, `amdclean-watch`, that will automatically lint, minify, unit test, and build AMDclean whenever a module inside of the `src/modules` directory is changed.
+**Note:** There is a gulp `watch` task that will automatically lint, minify, unit test, and build AMDclean whenever a module inside of the `src/modules` directory is changed.
 I recommend using it.

 ## FAQ